First-dollar gross

-First-dollar gross is a practice in filmmaking in which the participant receives a percentage of the gross box-office revenue, starting from a film's first day of release.
-The participant begins sharing in the profits from the first ticket sale, not waiting until the film studio turns a profit.
+First-dollar gross is a practice in filmmaking in which a participant receives a percentage of the gross box-office revenue, starting from a film's first day of release.
+The participant begins sharing in the revenue from the first ticket sale, not waiting until the film studio turns a profit.
 It is a film finance and distribution term used primarily in the United States film industry.
 In France, as of September 2003, one condition for filmmakers to get government support is that money must be reimbursed on the first-dollar gross basis.
 First-dollar gross has become a rare arrangement, and compensation has increasingly shifted away from first-dollar gross to back-end compensation.
 Some contracts define "first dollar" as a net figure after certain expense deductions rather than a true distributor's gross.

 Examples

 If a film does well, a first-dollar gross arrangement can be very lucrative for the participant.
 Natalie Wood took 10 percent of the first-dollar gross on Bob & Carol & Ted & Alice, which according to Freddie Fields earned her more money than she did on any other movie.
 Cameron Diaz negotiated first-dollar gross on Bad Teacher, and netted $42 million.
 Sandra Bullock made more from her 15 percent first-dollar gross deal on Gravity than from her upfront pay of $20 million.
 In his heyday, Arnold Schwarzenegger received 25 percent first-dollar gross.